JonnyVR1/android_device_ulefone_metal/README.md

-# Ulefone Metal - Unofficial CyanogenMod 13.0
+# Ulefone Metal - Unofficial OmniROM/TWRP
 ==============

-This branch is device for building of the Unofficial CyanogenMod 13.0.
+This branch is device for building of the Unofficial TWRP & OmniROM.

 ---